Kill Van Kull

 The Kill Van Kull is a tidal strait between Staten Island, New York, and Bayonne, New Jersey, in the United States.
 It is approximately 3 mi long and 1000 ft wide and connects Newark Bay with Upper New York Bay.
 The Robbins Reef Light is at the eastern end of the Kill, and Bergen Point marks its western end.
 It is spanned by the Bayonne Bridge and is one of the most heavily traveled waterways in the Port of New York and New Jersey.

 Historically, it has been one of the most important channels for the commerce of the region, providing a passage for marine traffic between Upper New York Bay and the industrial towns of northeastern New Jersey.
-During the colonial era, it played a significant role in travel between New York and the southern colonies, with passengers changing from ferries to coaches at Elizabethtown (now Elizabeth).
+During the colonial era, it played a significant role in travel between New York and the southern colonies, with passengers transitioning from ferries to coaches at Elizabethtown (now Elizabeth).

-Since the final third of the 20th century, it has provided the principal access for oceangoing container ships to Port Newark-Elizabeth Marine Terminal, the busiest port facility in the eastern United States, and Howland Hook Marine Terminal.
+Since the final third of the 20th century, it has provided the principal access for oceangoing container ships to Port Newark–Elizabeth Marine Terminal, the busiest port facility in the eastern United States, and Howland Hook Marine Terminal.
 The strait has required continued dredging and deepening to accommodate the passage of ever-larger ships.
 In many areas, the sandy bottom was excavated down to rock and required blasting.
 The Bayonne Bridge's deck was raised in 2017 so that New Panamax ships could travel the Kill Van Kull.

 Collins Park in Bayonne is situated along the northern shore.